SACHSTech/ics4u-oop-assignment-CarlosEOL/README.md

 It is use to calculate the totalCost of all the items in the shopping cart and taxation, to print them out in the main.java.

 ### Products.java
-It has the ability to add new Items into Product.txt.
+It has the ability to add new Items into Product.txt - discarded idea (Can not do fileWrite on a non-main file which isn't declared to be thrown)

+It is used to seperate cart items and available items.

+### main.java
+It is use to test and run all the commands that are made in the objects.